dd9jn/rfc4880bis/rfc4880bis.md

 the SHA-1 hash denoted with a usage octet of 254.
 The reason for this is that there are some attacks that involve undetectably modifying the secret key.
-If the string-to-key usage octet is 253 no checksum or SHA-1 hash is used but the authentication tag of the AEAD algorithm follows.
+If the string-to-key usage octet is 253 no checksum or SHA-1 hash is used but the authentication tag of the OCB mode follows.

 ## Algorithm-specific Parts of Keys